Numbers (record label)

-Numbers is a record label and club night promoter based in Glasgow, Scotland, run by Jack 'Jackmaster' Revill, Rob 'Bobby Cleaver' Mordue, Richard 'Simply Richard' Chater, brothers Calum 'Spencer' Morton and Neil 'Nelson' Morton and Adam 'Goodhand' Rodgers.
+Numbers is a record label and club night promoter based in Glasgow, Scotland, originally run by Jack 'Jackmaster' Revill, Rob 'Bobby Cleaver' Mordue, Richard 'Simply Richard' Chater, brothers Calum 'Spencer' Morton and Neil 'Nelson' Morton and Adam 'Goodhand' Rodgers.
 Numbers began as a club night by that name in Glasgow in 2003 and continues both in Glasgow and elsewhere.
 The Numbers record label was founded in 2010 with the merger of three Glasgow based labels Wireblock, Dress 2 Sweat and Stuff.
-It releases music in vinyl and digital file download formats and has done so for numerous acts including Rustie, Jamie xx and Jessie Ware.
+It releases music in vinyl and digital file download formats and has done so for numerous acts including Sophie, Rustie, Jamie xx and Jessie Ware.

 History

 The Numbers record label was formed in 2010 with the combining of three record labels, Wireblock, Dress 2 Sweat and Stuff.
 Wireblock was run by Jack Revill and brothers Calum and Neil Morton; Dress 2 Sweat was also run by Jack Revill; and Stuff was run by Richard Chater.
 These labels had released music by Rustie and Hudson Mohawke before they signed to Warp.
 The first release by Numbers was 'If U Want Me' by Deadboy.

 In 2013, Numbers, along with Dedbeat, started a weekender festival called 'Pleasure Principle'.